Continuing Education Activity

 Angle-closure is the type of glaucoma that can present as a medical emergency in the acute setting.
 This occurs when the drainage system of the eye becomes blocked abruptly due to the closure of the angle formed between the cornea and the iris.
 Typically, this occurs due to an age-related thickening of the lens, causing the gradual increase in a relative pupillary block, which then pushes the iris anteriorly.
 This anteriorly displaced iris along with a natural anatomical variation of a smaller angle, as seen in far-sightedness or certain ethnic groups, allows for the easier blockage of the outflow tract.
 A pupillary block is considered to be the underlying cause of more than 90% of cases.
 When sudden pupil dilation occurs due to stimulus or drugs, the iris becomes thick enough in its contracted state, or anteriorly displaced by pupillary block, to block the drainage of fluid via the trabecular meshwork.
 The pressure then rapidly increases within the eye.
 It is this rapid change in intraocular pressure that can cause vision loss to occur within a day of onset without intervention, due to retinal vascular occlusion, ischemic optic neuropathy, or glaucomatous optic nerve damage.
 However, only about 10% of glaucoma cases are this acute angle-closure type.

 Currently, screening pressure readings greater than 21 mm Hg are considered above normal physiologic eye pressure are concerning for future glaucomatous nerve damage.
-However, it is hard to know if patients are transiently spiking pressures throughout the day, causing damage and are just going undetected on screening, which is part of why elevated screening pressure can only be a risk factor for developing glaucoma, and is not required for the diagnosis of glaucoma.
+However, it is hard to know if patients are transiently spiking pressures throughout the day, causing damage but going undetected on screening.
+This is part of why elevated screening pressure can only be a risk factor for developing glaucoma, and is not required for the diagnosis of glaucoma.
 Diurnal pressure monitoring of IOP may help to catch this patient population.

-Patients with normal-tension glaucoma also tend to have systemic vascular conditions such as Raynaud phenomenon, migraines, sleep apnea, carotid artery disease, and larger than normal changes in blood pressure overnight.
+Patients with normal-tension glaucoma also tend to have systemic vascular conditions such as Raynauds phenomenon, migraines, sleep apnea, carotid artery disease, and larger than normal changes in blood pressure overnight.

 As previously mentioned above, secondary glaucoma can be caused by a variety of mechanisms, i.e., surgery or neovascularization, precipitating a blockage of the outflow tracts resulting in increased intraocular pressure, and if prolonged, related glaucomatous optic nerve injury.